Dayton Regional Priority Development & Advocacy (PDAC) Process

 Step 2: Review Panels consider and categorize projects

-Review panels review and categorize all projects received.
+Review panels review and categorize projects.

 Step 3: Public Input Session